Frequently Asked Questions about Voting

 - Engage with leaders and fellow community members in local town hall meetings.

-- Donate time and/or money to non-profit organizations that share your values.
+- Donate time and/or money to organizations and efforts that share your values.

 If I register to vote, will I get called for jury duty?